Melvin-Abraham/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Utility/Out-String.md

 The `Out-String` cmdlet converts input objects into strings.
-By default, `Out-String` accumulates the strings and returns them as a single string, but you can use the **Stream** parameter to direct `Out-String` to return one line at a time or create and array of strings.
+By default, `Out-String` accumulates the strings and returns them as a single string, but you can use the **Stream** parameter to direct `Out-String` to return one line at a time or create an array of strings.
 This cmdlet lets you search and manipulate string output as you would in traditional shells when object manipulation is less convenient.